mmzize/Mandla_Mzize_Dog_API_Call/README.md

 > Will  produce a random image / link for the sub-breed “golden”

 For all the calls above I have added a basix tests to check if the call is successful and 200OK is returned

+To run these tests what you must do is clone and save the json file Open Postman > Import Collection the select the .json file